tencent-ailab/bddm/README.md

 Visit our [demo page](https://bilateral-denoising-diffusion-model.github.io) for audio samples.

+### Updates:
-**Update:** We recently released our follow-up work FastDiff [here](https://github.com/Rongjiehuang/FastDiff), where the speed-and-quality trade-off is further optimized for the speech synthesis tasks.
+- **May 20, 2021:** Released our follow-up work [FastDiff](https://github.com/Rongjiehuang/FastDiff) on GitHub, where we futher optimized the speed-and-quality trade-off.
+- **May 10, 2021:** Added the experiment configurations and model checkpoints for the VCTK dataset.
+- **May 9, 2021:** Added the searched noise schedules for the LJSpeech and VCTK datasets.
+- **March 20, 2021:** Released the PyTorch implementation of BDDM with pre-trained models for the LJSpeech dataset.

 ### Recipes: